How to Achieve XLIFF Software Localization With AI Agents

 2. Sign in to your Smartcat account and create a new project.

-6. Wait while the system extracts the text from your XLIFF file and translates it.
+5. Let the AI agent extract the text from the file and translate the content.
 This should take less than a minute.

-7. When the translation is complete, press the ‘Download completed files’ button to download the translated XLIFF files to your computer.
+6. When the translation is complete, you can review the translations in the Smartcat Editor and press the ‘Download completed files’ button to download the translated XLIFF files to your computer.

 If you need post-editing, there are a few more steps: